moo-the-cow/docker-streaming/README.md

 put `mpegts` into Input Format

-## Fix for OBS not refreshing the media source on stream end (static html)
+## Fix for OBS not refreshing the media source (OBS BUG please report on their github) on stream end (static html)

 It also shows a nice overlay showing the bitrate and rtt